hkust-smartcar/tutorials/hardware/02 soldering.md

 ![](https://github.com/hkust-smartcar/tutorials/raw/master/hardware/img/tweezer_curved.jpg)

-You will use tweezer to pick the component ,place it to the correct place and fix its position while soldering.
+You will use tweezer to pick the component, place it to the correct place and fix its position while soldering.

 ## Soldering